 - How are the films delivered, will I be able to share them with friends and family easily?

 Over the past decade, I’ve had the privilege of working with each of these great videographers.
 To assist you I’ve tagged them into different genres, but do bear in mind that there can be an overlap stylistically.

 With any of the storytellers listed below there will be no doubt as to who is the star of the show, but you’ll also have an amazing support cast.
 So, here we go – some of the best wedding videographers in Ireland.

 Dreamcatcher Films mostly film in a documentary style but will direct and stage some scenes during the couple shoot.
 If you want crazy-talented, look no further than Gavin and Aaron and their team based in Doolin, Co.
 Clare.
 Their work is consistently stunning.

 Emma // Edithouse

-Emma behind the camera is a pure pleasure.
-She’s one of the first people I ever worked with in the wedding industry.
-And it’s no surprise that she’s one of the most popular videographers in Ireland.
-Edithouse are strictly upbeat, high energy with lots of fun and laughter.
-Every wedding is graded beautifully and sound design carefully chosen.
+Emma is one of the first people I worked with in the wedding industry and it’s no surprise that she’s one of the most popular videographers in Ireland.
+Edithouse films are strictly upbeat, high energy with lots of fun and laughter – and this is signified through their 3-4 minute short story.

 Tom // VowArt Wedding Films